robenkleene/software-references/microsoft-excel.md

 ## Formula

-- Use `⌘T` when editing a formula to switch between a relative
+- Use `⌘T` when editing a formula to switch between relative

 ### Symbols